logzio/logz-docs/_source/user-guide/log-shipping/shipping-methods/code-library--python.md

   * [Python configuration (logs)](#python-config)
   * [Django configuration (logs)](#django-config)

-## Logz.io Python Handler
+## Logz.io Python Handler setup

 Logz.io Python Handler sends logs in bulk over HTTPS to Logz.io.
 Logs are grouped into bulks based on their size.

-If the main thread quits, the handler tries to consume the remaining logs and then exit.
+If the main thread quits, the handler tries to consume the remaining logs and then exits.
 If the handler can't send the remaining logs, they are written to the local file system for later retrieval.

-### Installation in your code
+### Add the dependency to your project

-#### Dependency

-Add Logz.io Python Handler from pip.
+Navigate to your project's folder in the command line, and run this command to install the dependency.

 ```shell
 pip install logzio-python-handler